MetaMain/BARZ/README.md

 # BARZ: Barrier Zones for Adversarial Example Defense
-Code corresponding to the Barrier Zone (BARZ) defense paper for the CIFAR-10 dataset.
+Code corresponding to the Barrier Zone (BARZ) defense paper: https://ieeexplore.ieee.org/document/9663375

+In this repository we give the BARZ code and models for the CIFAR-10 dataset.
 We provide a PyTorch version of the code and the trained models in both PyTorch and TensorFlow.

 # Step by Step Guide